gohugoio/hugo/content/en/functions/diagrams/Goat.md

 toc: true
 ---

-Useful in a code block [render hook], the `diagram.Goat` function converts ASCII art to an SVG diagram, returning a [GoAT] diagram object with the following methods:
+Useful in a [code block render hook], the `diagram.Goat` function converts ASCII art to an SVG diagram, returning a [GoAT] diagram object with the following methods:

 [GoAT]: https://github.com/blampe/goat#readme
-[render hook]: /render-hooks/
+[code block render hook]: /render-hooks/code-blocks/

 Inner
 : (`template.HTML`) Returns the SVG child elements without a wrapping `svg` element, allowing you to create your own wrapper.